YeonghunKO/TO-LIST-ADVANCED/README.md

 # TO-LIST-ADVANCED
-I weave every single code into decent website.
+I weaved every single code into decent website.
 It wasn't as advance as before.
 But i added new functions one by one from others.
 Very prooud